GluuFederation/tutorials/oidc-sso-tutorials/code/node/jans-passport/README.md

 ## Setup Jans Passport JS Project

-This projects generate auth request for your external social providers, get the user information and send it to Janssen server.
+This project generates auth request for your external social providers, get the user information, and send it to the Janssen server.

 Take [Jans Passport JS Project from here](https://github.com/GluuFederation/tutorials/tree/master/oidc-sso-tutorials/code/node/jans-passport).
-Use Node >= 16 to install deps and run project.
+Use Node >= 16 to install dependencies and run the project.

 ```sh
 # install deps